 • 3

-Chicken Parma
+Chicken parma

 A deep-fried meat cutlet topped with mozzarella and parmesan

-Chicken Parma
+Chicken parma

 • Food

-Parma has Italian origins, but the Australian-style version is commonly found in pubs and restaurants.
+Parma has Italian origins, but the Australian-style chicken parma version is commonly found in pubs and restaurants.
 Like the Italian version, chicken parma in Australia may use ripe eggplant, chicken or other meats and a tomato-based sauce with Italian seasonings and melted cheese, such as mozzarella.

 Map